 4. Paycheck Protecting Program Loans.
 The CARES Act introduced companies to Paycheck Protection Program (PPP) loans.
 These loans have been beneficial to many companies; however, they have also been an administrative nightmare for banks, the SBA, and Congress.
 Slow and changing information has made the loans complicated to account for.
 The AICPA has sited four standards as options to determine the timing of recording the forgiveness of debt.
 The most conservative approach is to wait for the SBA to forgive the debt before recording the revenue officially.
 However, this could happen in a different fiscal year of receipt of the funds and payment of related payroll expenses.

 Companies need to review their PPP related expenses and determine when is the most appropriate time to record the forgiveness.
 There will be advantages and disadvantages to recording the forgiveness in either year.
 Working through those is key to determining the right time for your company to record the forgiveness.
 Items to consider include taxable income levels, extra expenses incurred in one year, overall business outlook, and future operations plans.
 PPP guidelines are in a constant state of change, making planning complicated.

 Questions about recent accounting changes?

 Accounting has not been left untouched in the changes required by COVID.
 Keeping up to date on the changing accounting landscape is vital for business.
-You are invited to join us for a free live webinar discussing how COVID-19 has changed business standards such as revenue recognition, leases, and accounting for PPP loans.
+Contact us today to discuss your situation.